Coverage that benefits your employees during a pandemic

 - Alzheimer’s Disease

-Hospital Indemnity is a type of insurance plan that offers additional hospital coverage on top of your regular health insurance.
-You receive a fixed amount paid directly to you to help cover expenses, including your deductible, coinsurance, transportation, medications, home health care, and even things like mortgage /rent payments or car insurance premiums.
+Hospital Indemnity is a type of insurance plan that offers additional coverage on top of your regular health insurance for a covered stay in a hospital, critical care unit or rehabilitation facility.
+Employees receive a daily benefit to help cover expenses, including your deductible, coinsurance, transportation, medications, home health care, and even things like mortgage/rent payments or car insurance premiums.

 Does Critical Illness and Hospital Indemnity cover COVID-19 treatment?